-During the 2023-24 school year, the Student was enrolled in the education and related services pursuant to an IEP.
+During the 2023-24 school year, the Student was enrolled in the Student and received special education and related services pursuant to an IEP.
 On March 21, 2024, the Student's IEP Team met to review the document and consider revisions.
 The March 2024 IEP indicated that the Student was participating in the LEAP Connect alternative curriculum, that most instruction was provided in the